 Generally, two ministries in Lithuania are in charge of the development of consumer related policies.
 The Ministry of Justice shapes national policy in the field of the protection of consumer rights and organizes, coordinates and controls its implementation.
 The Ministry of Economy is responsible for the development of non-food product safety and market surveillance policy.

 In 2016 the consumer protection system was consolidated and the State Non-food Inspectorate was incorporated into the SCRPA structure.
 The SCRPA is enforcing the GPSD, Toys, LVD, Machinery, Low Voltage Equipment, Electromagnetic Compatibility, Personal protective equipment, Construction Products, Gas Appliances, Simple Pressure Vessels, Pressure Equipment, Hot Water boilers, directives.
-The SCRPA is also the responsible market surveillance authority for the implementation of the Energy efficiency and control of Ecodesign Directive.
+The SCRPA is also the responsible market surveillance service for the implementation of the Energy efficiency and control of Ecodesign Directive.
 The SCRPA is a national contact point for RAPEX system (EU Rapid alert system for dangerous non – food products) and is a member of other market surveillance and consumer protection networks – Prosafe, OECD Working Party on Consumer Product Safety, etc.